rlagusgh0223/Machine-Learning/README.md

 In this repository, I put a broad introudction to machine learning, datamining, and statistical pattern recognition.
 Something like unsupervised learning and lots of algorithm specifically about regrssion.
-####I put most of things for imporving my knowledege not for teaching knowledge to somebody that's what this repository is all about.
+#### I put most of things for imporving my knowledege not for teaching knowledge to somebody that's what this repository is all about.

 ## Table of Contents
 1. Data Handling
 - Train Set & Test Set
 - Data Preprocessing
 2. Regression Algorithm
 - K Nearest Neighbor Classification and Regression
 - Linear Regression
 - Characteristics Engineering and Regulation
 3. Algorithm
 - Logistic Regression
 - Stochastic Gradient Descent
-4 Tree Algorithm
+4. Tree Algorithm
 - Decision Tree
 - Cross Validation & Grid Search
 - Ensemble of trees
 5. Unsupervised Learning
 - Cluster Algorithm
 - K mean Algorithm
 - Principal Component Analysis